Generalized Species Sampling Priors with Latent Beta reinforcements: Acknowledgements

 \section{Acknowledgements}

-This work was partially supported by the National Science Foundation under grants DMS-1106980, IIS-1017967, and CAREER award IIS-1149662, by the National Institute of Health under grant R01 GM-096193, and by the Army Research Office Multidisciplinary University Research Initiative under grant 58153-MA-MUR all to Harvard University.
-EMA is an Alfred P. Sloan Research Fellow.
+This work was partially supported by the National Science Foundation under grants DMS-1106980, IIS-1017967, and CAREER award IIS-1149662, by the National Institute of Health under grants R01 GM-096193 and P30-CA016672, and by the Army Research Office Multidisciplinary University Research Initiative under grant 58153-MA-MUR all to Harvard University.
+Fabrizio Leisen's research is supported by the European Community's Seventh Framework Programme FP7/2007-2013 under grant agreement number 630677.
+The authors would like to thank the Associate Editor and two anonymous referees for suggestions that substantially improved the paper.